arjuuuuunnnnn/Orchestry/README.md

 (3)TODO: check if the image exists locally/remotely before registering

-(4)TODO: auto heal dead containers without loosing any req/res
+(4)TODO: auto heal dead containers without loosing any req/res (auto healing is done, handling reqests of dead servers needs to be taken care)